OctoConsulting/18f-ads-pool-2/README.md

 http://ec2-54-173-6-147.compute-1.amazonaws.com

 ## Deployment
-MedCheck is deployed using [Docker](http://docker.com), with the docker image available publicly on [Docker Hub](https://registry.hub.docker.com/u/octoconsulting/18f-ads/).
+MedSearch is deployed using [Docker](http://docker.com), with the docker image available publicly on [Docker Hub](https://registry.hub.docker.com/u/octoconsulting/18f-ads/).
 In order to deploy the application in your own Docker environment, the following steps are required:

 ### Download the container